 As well as, bona fide occupational requirements (BFORs) and undue hardship: What is a "bona fide occupational requirement" (BFOR) and how can workplace parties determine what elements of a job are bona fide occupational requirements?

-For additional info on this topic please click The Saskatchewan Human Rights Commission document below.
+For additional information on this topic, please click on The Saskatchewan Human Rights Commission document below.

 For an explanation of each of these reasons, please click below.

 How do we deal with and education some of our members who are less than perfect people?
 What are our legal or moral obligations?
 Our union foundation is that we are unity of all workers.

 For additional info on this topic, please click Member-To-Member Harassment: What To Do document below.